rust-lang/rust/src/doc/rustc-dev-guide/src/stability.md

   (The compiler will tell you to add the attribute if you run into this.)
 - If a `const fn` is `#[stable]` but not yet intended to be const-stable.

-Furthermore, this attribute is needed to mark an intrinsic as an *unstable* `const fn`, because there's no way to add `const` to functions in `extern` blocks for now.

 Const-stability differs from regular stability in that it is *recursive*: a `#[rustc_const_unstable(...)]` function cannot even be indirectly called from stable code.
 This is to avoid accidentally leaking unstable compiler implementation artifacts to stable code or locking